Written by Ramona Taranu

 Another way of getting closer to the world of Noh is by taking a look at the writings left by actors, such as Zeami (1363-1443).
 Written about six centuries ago, treatises like Fushikaden (translated in English by Rimer J.Y. and Yamazaki M. as "On The Art Of No Drama - The Major Treatises Of Zeami") have been handed down through generations of performers until nowadays, when they are available in various languages.

 Fushikaden contains a theory on acting that is impressive in its consistency taking into account that the art of Noh was only at its beginnings in Zeami’s time.
-These writings are extremely detailed and practical, showing their author’s dedication to his art and the way he sought for the best technique to create and to hold the illusion on the stage for the enjoyment of the audience.
+These writings are extremely detailed and practical, showing their author’s dedication to his art and the way he sought for the best technique to create and to hold the illusion on the stage.

 3. Take a Good Look at the Noh Stage, Masks and Costumes